 Michelle L. Leff, MD, is a board-certified pediatrician who specializes in the care of newborns.
-As a newborn hospitalist, she meets with parents and their babies during their postpartum stay in the hospital, providing daily care to infants.
-This care includes newborn examinations, screening tests and breastfeeding help, including frenotomies.
-Dr. Leff also provides family-centered newborn care, such as education and discharge planning within the postpartum unit.
+As a newborn hospitalist, she meets with parents and their babies during their postpartum stay in the hospital, providing family-centered care that includes newborn examinations, screening tests, discharge planning and breastfeeding help.
 She enjoys helping new mothers and fathers transition into parenthood, and the ability to work with families to achieve optimal health for their infants.
 Her areas of expertise include breastfeeding, sudden infant death syndrome (SIDS), neonatal opioid withdrawal syndrome (NOWS) and car seat safety.
-Dr. Leff sees children of all ages at the UCSD Pediatrics and Adolescent Medicine clinic in La Jolla on Monday mornings.
+Dr. Leff sees children of all ages at the UCSD Pediatrics and Adolescent Medicine clinic in La Jolla

-As an associate professor in the Department of Pediatrics, Dr. Leff instructs medical students, pediatric and family medicine residents and neonatology fellows on newborn care.
-She has authored numerous abstracts and presented on topics such as vaccines for newborns and their families and the incidence of formula supplementation in breastfeeding newborns.
+As an Associate Professor in the Department of Pediatrics, Dr. Leff instructs medical students, pediatric and family medicine residents and neonatology fellows on newborn care.
+She has authored numerous abstracts and case reports on newborn issues and presented on newborn topics at local and national meetings.

-Dr. Leff completed her residency at UC San Diego School of Medicine and earned her medical degree from University of Washington School of Medicine in Seattle.
+Dr. Leff completed her residency at UC San Diego School of Medicine and earned her medical degree from the University of Washington School of Medicine in Seattle.
 She is board certified in general pediatrics.
 She is a fellow of the American Academy of Pediatrics and member of the American Pediatric Association.
 Dr. Leff is also a founding member of the Academic Pediatric Association's BORN (Better Outcomes through Research for Newborns) Network and Medical Director of UC San Diego Medical Center's Baby-Friendly Hospital Initiative.
 Dr. Leff is also an International Board Certified Lactation Consultant and sees mothers and babies for lactation appointments at the UCSD Pediatrics La Jolla office.